The Progression module is a specialized Adroit sequencer that works in conjunction with chord modules to create chord progressions.

-Chord progressions are programmed by patching chords into the input sockets.
+Chord progressions are programmed by patching chords signals into the input sockets.
+This can be done directly with cables or by using Virtual Modular’s bus system.

 The Progression module can handle a progression of up to 16 steps.
 The length of time this represents depends on how quickly you want chord changes to occur.